kadiyalamani15/kadiyalamani15/README.md

 ---

 AI Product Manager building at the intersection of language, data, and real-world deployment.
 Technically fluent enough to build — product-minded enough to know what's worth building.
-Shipped a WhatsApp-based AI service on GCP using Vertex AI, built executive dashboards at the MBTA driving decisions across 270M annual trips, and automated enterprise data pipelines at 10TB+ scale at TCS.
-MS in Product Development, Northeastern University.
+Currently owning GenAI, RAG, and agent product capabilities end to end at Fifth Third Bank; previously drove the KPI framework and executive dashboards at the MBTA across 270M annual trips, and six years of requirements, process, and data analysis at Fidelity Investments and Optum.

 Currently focused on AI agent products, agentic workflow automation, and technical product management.